-A construction contractor consults with his accountant at a job site in Quebec
+Construction contractor consulting his accountant on a construction site in Quebec

-Accountant for construction companies in Quebec: Find Your Expert
+Accountant for a construction company in Quebec: find your expert

-Managing the accounting for a construction company in Quebec means juggling CCQ payroll, mandatory monthly reports, progress billing, and dozens of tax deductions related to heavy equipment.
-A general accountant isn’t enough: you need an accountant who specializes in construction and understands the rules of the Commission de la construction du Québec and the realities of your job site.
+Managing the accounting of a construction company in Quebec means juggling CCQ payroll, mandatory monthly reports, progressive invoicing and dozens of tax deductions related to heavy equipment.
+A general accountant is not enough: you need an accountant specializing in construction who knows the rules of the Commission de la construction du Québec and the realities of your site.

-At Bankeo, our network of over 1,500 accounting firms across Quebec includes numerous specialists in the construction industry.
-Since 2023, we have matched more than 12,000 contractors with the accountant best suited to their business needs.
-This guide explains why a specialized accountant makes all the difference, what services to look for, and how to find the right accounting partner for your construction business.
+At Bankeo, our network of 1,500+ accounting firms across Quebec includes several specialists in the construction industry.
+Since 2023, we have matched more than 12,000 entrepreneurs with the ideal accountant for their business reality.
+This guide explains why a specialized accountant makes all the difference, what services to require, and how to find the right accounting partner for your construction company.

-The construction industry in Quebec is one of the most heavily regulated in Canada.
-Between Bill R-20, collective bargaining agreements, CCQ requirements, and those of the Régie du bâtiment du Québec (RBQ), a general accountant risks overlooking critical obligations or significant deductions.
+The construction industry in Quebec is one of the most regulated in Canada.
+Between Act R-20, collective agreements, the requirements of the CCQ and those of the Régie du bâtiment du Québec (RBQ), a general accountant risks missing out on critical obligations or important deductions.

 The complexity of CCQ payroll

-Managing CCQ union payroll is likely the most demanding accounting challenge for construction contractors.
-Collective bargaining agreements dictate hourly rates, bonuses, benefits, and mandatory contributions.
-Since January 2026, payment of the monthly CCQ report must be made electronically through your financial institution or via direct debit (DPA).
-An accountant who does not master these rules exposes you to costly penalties.
+Managing the CCQ unionized payroll is probably the most demanding accounting challenge for construction contractors.
+Collective agreements dictate hourly rates, bonuses, benefits and mandatory dues.
+Since January 2026, the payment of the CCQ monthly report must be made electronically through your financial institution or by automatic payment (PAD).
+An accountant who doesn't master these rules exposes you to costly penalties.

 Specific legal obligations

 A contractor subject to Act R-20 must submit a monthly report to the CCQ for each period, even if no work has been performed.
 The minimum contribution of $5 per month remains mandatory.
-At the same time, record-keeping must comply with strict standards: all records, contracts, invoices, and purchase orders must be retained for a minimum of six years.
+At the same time, bookkeeping must comply with strict standards: retention of all records, contracts, invoices and purchase orders for a minimum of 6 years.

-Construction companies are eligible for specific tax deductions that only an accountant with experience in the industry can fully take advantage of: accelerated depreciation on heavy machinery, deductions for construction vehicles, travel expenses between job sites, safety equipment, and more.
+Construction companies have specific tax deductions that only an experienced accountant in the sector can fully exploit: accelerated depreciation on heavy machinery, deductions for construction vehicles, travel expenses between sites, safety equipment, and more.

-• Complex CCQ Payroll: An accountant specializing in the construction industry is well-versed in collective bargaining agreements, mandatory contributions, and electronic monthly reports.
+• Complex CCQ payroll: An accountant specializing in construction is proficient in collective agreements, mandatory contributions and electronic monthly reports.

-• Strict legal requirements: Mandatory monthly CCQ report even if there is no activity, retention of documents for 6 years, RBQ compliance.
+• Strict legal obligations: Monthly report CCQ mandatory even without activity, document retention for 6 years, RBQ compliance.

-• Significant tax deductions: Depreciation on machinery, construction vehicles, and safety equipment can result in thousands of dollars in savings.
+• Important tax deductions: Depreciation on machinery, construction vehicles and safety equipment can add up to thousands of dollars in savings.

-• Personalized Matchmaking: Bankeo connects you—free of charge—with accountants who are familiar with the CCQ and the realities of the construction industry.
+• Personalized Matchmaking: Bankeo puts you in touch with accountants who know the CCQ and the realities of construction free of charge.

-An accountant specializing in the construction industry offers services tailored to the specific realities of the sector.
-Here are the essential services you should look for.
+An accountant specializing in construction offers services adapted to the concrete realities of the sector.
+Here are the essential services to require.

-A construction worker inspecting the rebar at a construction site in Quebec
+Construction worker inspecting reinforcement on a construction site in Quebec

 Photo by Toni Reed on Unsplash